 \subsection{Experimental Validation}

-\paragraph{Training Details} To empirically verify the effectiveness of our MA loss function, we fine-tune LLaDA-Base and LLaDA-Instruct models using LoRA adapters.
+\paragraph{Training Details} To empirically verify the effectiveness of our MA loss function, we fine-tune LLaDA models using LoRA adapters.
 We also train an ablated model with the CE loss only, setting $\beta=0.0$.
-We train on a subset of the OpenOrca dataset \citep{OpenOrca}, for 930 gradient descent steps.
-OpenOrca is an instruction-tuning dataset and not specifically designed for our ICL evaluation setup.
+We train on a subset of the OpenOrca dataset \citep{OpenOrca}, for $\approx 1.2$k gradient descent steps.
+OpenOrca is an instruction-tuning dataset, \textit{not matching our ICL evaluation setup}.
 Thus, its diversity ensures that fine-tuning induces more global changes in the model, rather than overfitting to the ICL-specific task structure.
 Training details are in Appendix \ref{app: loss}.

-\textbf{Does the MA Loss Rectify Performance Degradation Caused by Extra Masks?} In \Cref{fig: locality_masks_lora} we show that fine-tuning both the base and the instruct model with our MA loss allows to improve the performance of the models, making them more robust to variations in the number of masks appended to the input.
+\paragraph{Does the MA Loss Rectify Performance Degradation Caused by Extra Masks?} \Cref{fig: locality_masks_lora} shows that fine-tuning both LLaDA-Base and LLaDA-Instruct model with our MA loss allows to improve the performance of the models, making them more robust to variations in the number of masks appended to the input.
 Similar effects are visible in the LLaDA-MoE-Base (Appendix \cref{app:llada-moe}).
 The CE loss on its own does not have a similar effect, emphasising the importance of regularising generation with the TV loss directly.
 In \Cref{fig: locality_confidence} we also show the effect of MA loss on the logits of the model, showing that our SFT procedure reduces the entropy of the model and makes it significantly smoother as a function of masks, thus increasing robustness.
-Unlike iterative unmasking (\Cref{sec: unmasking}), which recovers accuracy through multiple decoding passes, our approach achieves similar robustness in only \textbf{a few decoding step} (we show performance improvements when using for 2, 4 and 6 decoding steps in Appendix~\ref{app:robustness-decoding}).
-This makes it particularly attractive for low-latency applications and for distillation pipelines, where minimising generation steps is critical for efficiency and model compression.
+Unlike unmasking (\Cref{sec: unmasking}), which recovers accuracy through multiple decoding passes, our approach achieves similar robustness in only \textbf{a few decoding step} (we show performance improvements when using for 2, 4 and 6 decoding steps in Appendix~\ref{app:robustness-decoding}).
+This makes it attractive for low-latency applications and for distillation pipelines, where minimising generation steps is critical for efficiency and model compression.
 In Appendix \ref{app:language_modelling} we further verify that the MA loss \emph{does not} degrade the language modelling performance of the fine-tuned models.

 Further, the success of our mask-agnostic loss offers additional insights into the nature of the sensitivity of LLaDA models to the extra masks: it proves that this behaviour is not an insurmountable architectural flaw, but rather a training artifact, which \textit{can be corrected} by enforcing invariance to the number of mask tokens.